You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 Puerto Princesa

 The city of Puerto Princesa doesn’t offer much to tourists in itself, but it is the base for the Underground River.
 You can find tours for 2000-2500 pesos + 150 pesos environmental fee.
 We went with Wella Ticketing Services, which offered the tour to us for 2000 pesos.
 The closest town to the Underground River is Sabang, not Puerto Princesa.
-You could base yourself here too, but note that there more options in Puerto Princesa.
-Puerto Princesa is also better connected by bus and has an airport.
+You could base yourself here too, but there are more options in Puerto Princesa.
+This city is also better connected by bus and has an airport.

 If you need some time to kill in Puerto Princesa, you could visit Plaza Cuarto, the church, and the Bay Walk.
 Other than that there are tours to Honda Bay, and firefly watching and you could rent a scooter to visit some beaches too if you want, but the underground river is the star of this part of Palawan.